Helping you defeat bad guys in Dungeons and Raids!

 KBM gives you additional UI elements that show you extra information during dungeons and raids.

 It will help you see when the next boss abilities are happening and let you know which raid members are being targeted with certain abilities.
 It also has a full ready check window so you can clearly see if people are ready!
 KBM also shows you battle rez cooldowns for your healers and tank swap mechanics.
 It has larger, moveable cast bars so you can place them where you can see them properly, as well as a ‘balance bar’ to help you see dual boss health on fights with 2 bosses.

 The most recent version of KBM is on curseforge.
-You can download it manually or use the Twitch App to download.
+You can download it manually or use the curseforge App to download.

 Note: The Add On is actually called ‘King Molinator’ everyone just calls it KBM, an acronym for King Boss Mods.